joshabell/AyersScienceFair/Rules.md

 4. No dangerous chemicals such as toxic materials or medicines.
 5. No poisonous or disease-causing organisms.

-## Avoid the Need for an Electrical Outlet
+## Avoid the need for an electrical outlet

 Please avoid using electrical power for your display.

 There are very few display  locations that have access to an electrical outlet.
-Participants cannot be guaranteed a  display location that is near an electrical outlet.  <b>Batteries are allowed</b>
+Participants cannot be guaranteed a  display location that is near an electrical outlet.

+<b>Batteries are allowed</b>.

-## Animal Projects
+## Animal projects

 Animal study projects would maintain a respect for all living things.
 For this Science Fair, the following rules apply: